-The APPG for Trade and Export Promotion holds Parliamentary Evidence Sessions each year on topics which assist Parliamentarians contribute to debate.
+The APPG for Trade and Investment will hold 3 Parliamentary Evidence Sessions each year on topics which assist Parliamentarians contribute to debate.
 We hold an open call for evidence, and welcome written contributions.
 Following written evidence we hold a Parliamentary Evidence Session inviting contributors to present to MPs and Peers.

 Evidence Session 1 (Jan 2021) Review of UK Trade Governance